 The friends had gathered for a dinner at Gregory’s private dining room at the Savoy.
 Gregory mused that they could be forgiven for being mistaken for a private dining club rather than a close-knit band of cosmic adventurers.

-Lord Stiletto had particularly enjoyed the quail although he had some issues with eating them.
-But what was the difference between them and organic poultry, or estate shot pheasant.
-Just because they are cute he supposed.
+Lord Stiletto had particularly enjoyed the quail although he had had some issues with eating them.
+But what was the difference between them and organic poultry, or estate shot pheasant?
+Just that quail are cute.
 Not a thought he would have been too happy sharing with the table.
 It was good that the seven were all together again.
-A magical number, although in truth and secret they were nine.
+A magical number, although in truth and in secret they were nine.
 He was just settling down to some goats’ cheese when they were disturbed by a knock on the door, and the Maître d’, profusely apologising for the interruption, supervised the wheeling in of a large widescreen TV.
-He placed a remote control, and an engraved wooden box in front of Gregory, bowed and left the room, silently closing the large double doors behind him.
+He placed a remote control, and a small engraved wooden box in front of Gregory, bowed and left the room, silently closing the large double doors behind him.

 “What the devil,” growled Eaglebeard.